DataDog/hiring-engineers/answers.md

 ## The Exercise

-## Questions

-Please provide screenshots and code snippets for all steps.

 ## Prerequisites - Setup the environment

-[ok] Docker container
+:heavy_check_mark: Docker container

 **Please make sure to use “Datadog Recruiting Candidate” in [the “Company” field](https://a.cl.ly/wbuPdEBy)**

-[ok] Get API-key and install agent
+:heavy_check_mark: Get API-key and install agent

 ## Collecting Metrics: